 What can I do about ulcerative colitis?

-Flare-ups, diarrhea, abdominal pains, and gas may keep you from venturing out to public places.
-But you do not have to wait for the latest blockbuster to come out on video.
+You may be afraid of flare-ups, diarrhea, abdominal pain, and gas coming back and keeping you from venturing out to public places.
+But you don't have to wait for the latest blockbuster to be released for streaming at home.
 To see that movie on the big screen, use careful planning to overcome your fear or reluctance.

 Never feel at a loss, thanks to the bathroom finder